darwinex/DarwinexLabs/datasets/community-darwins/README.md

 4) Contains data up to the 29th of November, 2017.

 **Please note:**
-1) Data in 1-minute precision for DARWIN $DWC is only available from April 02, 2017 onwards.
+1) Data in 1-minute precision for DARWIN $DWC is only available from 21st of May, 2017 onwards.
 2) SCORES data will be made available in future releases.